collective/collective.geo.behaviour/README.rst

 Usage
 -----

-Once your type configuration has the behaviour applied, then content objects of said type will be marked as georeferenceable for ``collective.geo.geographer``.
+Once your type configuration has the *Collective Geo Maps* behaviour applied, then content objects of said type will be marked as georeferenceable for ``collective.geo.geographer``.
 This is achieved through the marker interface ``collective.geo.geographer.interfaces.IGeoreferenceable``.

 Through the web
 ^^^^^^^^^^^^^^^^